FernandoSantosBatista/Api-Pet/README.md

 Front end and back end RestFull application, pet registration system plus authentication and registration of new users

-run frontend
+Project setup
+Front-end

-npm i
+npm install

+Compiles and hot-reloads for development

-npm run server
+npm run serve

+Compiles and minifies for production

 npm run build

-run backend port 3000

-npm i
+Lints and fixes files

-npm run dev
+npm run lint